Get Inspired: How to get into Tennis

 Aspire to be like: Jordanne Whiley

 Have you been inspired to play tennis after watching Wimbledon, or one of the other three Grand Slams, or perhaps the Olympics and Paralympic Games?

-There are over 20,000 tennis courts in the UK where you can go and play the game, thousands of clubs who can provide racquets and balls and many clubs enter local leagues where you can play in a friendly-but-competitive environment.
+There are over 20,000 tennis courts in the UK where you can go and play the game and thousands of clubs and park courts who can provide racquets and balls if you don't have your own.

 The British weather can be notoriously unkind, but there are many options to play indoors: this is how the tennis season keeps going throughout the year.

 The Lawn Tennis Association have a number of different schemes such as Go Hit It, Tennis Tuesdays and Advantage tennis training, so while you might not have a backhand like Andy Murray to start with, you'll soon see your game improve.

 Competition is totally redundant in cardio tennis - it's all about the camaraderie to be found in exercising while having a good time, and bringing a big smile to your face.

 The main aim of these light-hearted, sociable group fitness classes is to get your heart pumping and your wellbeing soaring.

 You may have a racket in your hand, but you'll all be on the same side of the net, cheering each other on as the calories burn away.